zio/zio-kafka/docs/consuming-kafka-topics-using-zio-streams.md

 :::caution
 Some stream operators (like `tap` and `mapZIO`) break the chunking structure of the stream which heavily reduces throughput.
-See [a warning about mapZIO](serialization-and-deserialization.md#a-warning-about-mapzio) for more information and alternatives.
+See [avoiding chunk-breakers](avoiding-chunk-breakers.md) for more information and alternatives.
 :::

 (3) Here we get the offset of the record, so we now have a stream of offsets.